DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 technology, and that’s what’s documented here, then it’s an oracle that is reductively predictive and polluted.
 We may look back on this in a decade or two and be embarrassed by our paltry beginning efforts.
-But chances are most traces of these searches will be long gone…which is why art projects like this become important, right?
+But chances are most traces of these searches will be long gone… which is why art projects like this become important, right?

-ML: Yes!
+**ML: Yes!
 So if you do enough iterations, the danger might be that the searches only take us down increasingly narrow or reprehensible paths.
-But the upside (to use a horrible corporate term) is that there will actually be traces of these searches.
+But the upside (to use a horrible corporate term) is that there will actually be traces of these searches.**

 MH: I’m not sure how to describe what it produces exactly, but in terms of content alone, it often points to books, movies, and music, popular